-75. Terrestrial Ecology and Biodiversity.
+73. Terrestrial ecology and Biodiversity.
 Since, the subproject stretch is located within built-up area of Jammu City, no sensitive ecological areas are located along the subproject corridor.

-76. Forest Areas and Trees.
+74. Forest Areas and Trees.
 The subproject is located within Jammu City and there is no forest within or adjacent to the subproject corridor.
-However, a total of 15 private trees (2 fruit bearing and 13 non-fruit bearing) are required to be removed for rehabilitation of the drains.
+However, a total of 29 private trees (4 fruit bearing and 25 non-fruit bearing) are required to be removed for execution of the proposed subproject.
 The cost for cutting of fruit bearing trees has been evaluated by the Horticulture Department whereas the cost for cutting of non fruit bearing trees has been evaluated by the forest department.
-Apart from this, the construction of waste water treatment facility at Indira Nagar (Bhor Camp) shall require removal of 22 non fruit bearing trees.
 All possible efforts shall be made to avoid unnecessary cutting of these trees.

-77. The cutting of non-forestry trees does not require replantation, however, compensatory afforestation at the rate of 1:2 (i.e. planting two trees for each tree cut) shall be carried out after completion of the proposed subproject by any concerned state department (like social forestry/ horticulture/ floriculture).
+75. The cutting of non-forestry trees does not require replantation, however, compensatory afforestation at the rate of 1:2 (i.e. planting two trees for each tree cut) shall be carried out after completion of the proposed subproject by any concerned state department (like social forestry/ horticulture/ floriculture).
 The trees identified for cutting in the subproject corridor do not belong to any of the threat categories as specified by IUCN (International Union for Conservation of Nature and Natural Resources) and BSI (Botanical Survey of India).

-78. Wild fauna.
-No wild animals are reported in and around the subproject corridor as the same is located in the city area and there is no forest close to the subproject site.
+76. Wild fauna.
+No wild animals are reported in and around the subproject corridor as the same are located in the city area and there is no forest close to the subproject site.

-79. Rare or Endangered Species.
+77. Rare or Endangered Species.
 No rare or endangered animal or plant species are reported in the subproject impact zone.
 The trees which are required to be removed for execution of the subproject are not endangered.

-80. Protected Area.
+78. Protected Area.
 There is no protected area within or in close vicinity of the subproject corridor.
-The outer boundary fencing of Ramnagar wildlife sanctuary is located more than 7 km away from the periphery of the proposed subproject.
+The outer boundary fencing of Ramnagar wildlife sanctuary is located more than 6.5 km away from the periphery of the proposed subproject.
 The area falling between the wildlife sanctuary and the outer periphery of the proposed subproject constitutes of Jammu City which is a fully urban area.

-81. Fisheries.
-The aquatic biology of river Tawi comprises of phytoplanktons (eg. Diatoma elongatum, Pediustrum duplex, Tetraedron minimum, Nitzschia palea, Gomphonema gracile, Gomphonema constrictum, Navicula cupsidata, Cymbella tumida, Pediastrum tetras, Oedogonium vulgare, Ocsillatoria curviceps, Anabaena spiroides.etc.), zooplanktons (Polyartha vulgaris, Cyclops ladakanus, etc), and benthos (Chironmus sp., Tubifex sp., etc), besides macro-fauna like small crustaceans, amphibians, fish and insects.
+79. Fisheries.
+The aquatic biology of river Tawi comprises of phytoplanktons (eg. Diatoma elongatum, Pediustrum duplex, Tetraedron minimum, Nitzschia palea, Gomphonema gracile, Gomphonema constrictum, Navicula cupsidata, Cymbella tumida, Pediastrum tetras,

+Oedogonium vulgare, Ocsillatoria curviceps, Anabaena spiroides.etc.), zooplanktons (Polyartha vulgaris, Cyclops ladakanus, etc), and benthos (Chironmus sp., Tubifex sp., etc), besides macro-fauna like small crustaceans, amphibians, fish and insects.
 The common fish species in river Tawi include Garra gotyla, Garra lamta, Labeo dero, Labeo bata, Glyptothorax sp., Glyptosternum sp., Barilius vagra, Barilius bendelisis, Puntius conchonius, Puntius ticto, Puntius sophore, Oreochromis mossambicus, Channa punctatus, Channa gachua, Channa orientalis, Heteropneustes fossilis, Clarias batarachus, etc. No fishing activity has been observed in river Tawi which is the ultimate receiving water body of all the storm water drains of the subproject area.
 Further, no impact of the proposed subproject is anticipated on the aquatic ecology of river Tawi.